Temporomandibular Disorder (TMD)

 An occlusal appliance is a device that is worn in the mouth overnight and creates a barrier between your upper and lower teeth, eliminating the damage they cause by rubbing against each other.
 It also promotes improved jaw and bite alignment which can help address uneven tooth wear.
 Research has shown that a well-designed hard appliance will help to relax the musculature- reducing wear even when it is not being worn.

 There are several designs and styles of appliances available to assist with treatment.
-Dr. Dyras or Hutcheson will expertly design your individualized appliance to ensure optimal bite alignment and maximum protection from additional tooth wear.
+Dr. Dyras will expertly design your individualized appliance to ensure optimal bite alignment and maximum protection from additional tooth wear.